The fastest tire pressure for road cycling is probably lower than you think

 The influence of system weight is significant yet maybe less than expected

-Let’s look at 3 different riders with the same gear: 60kg climber, 75kg all-rounder and 90kg sprinter.
+Let’s look at 3 riders with the same gear: 60kg climber, 75kg all-rounder and 90kg sprinter.
 For simplicity, the Silca calculator will be used.
 In general, SRAM will provide similar values.

 Maybe surprisingly to many, despite the quite significant differences in weight of 15 kg, values range from 5.95 bars (86 PSI) for the climber’s rear wheel to 6.3 bars (91 PSI) for the sprinter.
 So, in conclusion, once you have that ballpark number right, there is no need to adapt for daily variations of 1-3 kilograms based on changes in weight or gear taken.